Jscherbe/vue-scroll-show/README.md

 ## Props

 - **scenes** {Number, Array} - The amount of scenes to create (since they are simulated), optionally provide an array of scenes (where the value will be the duration/height of the given scene)
-- **sceneHeight** {Function, String, Number} - The height of each scene (when not specifying 'scenes' with array), can be either a number (pixels static), string (css unit with either vh, %, or px), or function that is passed the scene index and expects a number (which is in pixels) to set the height.
+- **sceneHeight** {Function, String,} - The height of each scene (when not specifying 'scenes' with array), should be a valid css unit (100dvh for example) or function that is passed the scene index and expects a string returned
 - **height** {Function, String, Number} - Works the same as 'sceneHeight' but sets the height for the presentation (the presentation is the sticky element that displays the scenes)

 ## Slot Props